 Six semester hours of graduate credit may be transferred from another regionally accredited college or university provided the student has maintained a B average, the course(s) are appropriate for the student's program, and the course(s) are approved by the Office of Graduate and Continuing Education.
-Transfer credit must be earned within the six-year time limit in order to be considered.
+To be considered, transfer credit must be earned within the six-year time.
 Students who have credits and or degrees granted by international institutions must have a detailed credential evaluation completed by the service listed on page 28 of this Graduate Catalog.
 No transfer credit will be considered without this documentation.